dlab-berkeley/sas-intro/slides/slides.md

 Because SAS recognizes that `.csv` files are comma-separated, we don't have to be explicit about the delimiter

+`proc import` requires that we provide an output data set using `out`

 ## Loading

 ```